Micrantha (citrus)

 The micrantha is a wild citrus from the papeda group, native to southern Philippines, particularly islands of Cebu and Bohol.
 Two varieties are recognized: small-flowered papeda (C. hystrix var. micrantha), locally known as biasong, and small-fruited papeda (C. hystrix var. microcarpa) or samuyao.

-Long viewed as a separate species, C. micrantha, it is now generally viewed to fall within Citrus hystrix, but genomic data on the latter is insufficient for a definitive conclusion.
+Although long viewed as a separate species, C. micrantha, it is now generally viewed to fall within Citrus hystrix, but genomic data on the latter is insufficient for a definitive conclusion.
 A micrantha was one of the progenitor species of some varieties of lime.

 Description

 The micrantha was first described to Western science in 1915 by Peter Jansen Wester, who worked for the Philippine Bureau of Agriculture at the time.

 Biasong

 Wester collected ripe fruit specimens of biasong (small-flowered papeda, Citrus hystrix var. micrantha) on islands of Cebu, Bohol, Dumaguete, Negros, and in the Zamboanga and Misamis provinces in Mindanao.
 The fruits were collected throughout the year, indicating that the plant is ever-bearing.
 Biasong is characterized by small flowers (thus the "small-flowered" moniker) with fewer stamens than other papedas and oblong-obovate, few-loculed fruits.
-Inhabitants did not use the fruits for food, but for hair-washing, and it had little economic importance.
+Though the fruit is not eaten and with little economic importance, its juice is used as a souring agent for kinilaw, or for hair-washing.

 Biasong's aroma is similar to that of the samuyao variety of micrantha.
 The tree reaches 7.5 to 9 m in height.
 Leaves are 9–12 cm long, 2.7–4.0 cm wide, broadly elliptical to ovate, crenate, thin, with base rounded or broadly acute; apex acutely blunt pointed.
 Petioles are 3.5–6 cm long, broadly winged, up to 4 cm wide, with wings (phyllodes) sometimes larger than the leaf.
 Flowers are small, four-petaled, white with a thin purple edge, 12–13 mm in diameter, forming cymes of two to five.
 There are 15 to 17 equal stamens.
 The ovary is obovoid, with 6 to 8 slender, distinct locules.
 Fruits are obovate to oblong-obovate, 5–7 cm long, with diameter of 3–4 cm, averaging 26 g in weight; their skin is rather thick, lemon-yellow, fairly smooth or with transverse corrugations; the pulp is juicy, grayish and acid, while juice cells are short and blunt to long, long, slender and pointed, sometimes containing a minute, greenish nucleus.
 They have numerous flat, pointed, reticulate seeds.